zulip/zulip/docs/dev-env-first-time-contributors.md

 To debug such errors, you can log in to the Vagrant guest machine by running `vagrant ssh`, which should present you with a standard shell prompt.
-You can debug interactively by using e.g. `cd /srv/zulip && ./tools/provision.py`, and then running the individual subcommands that failed.
+You can debug interactively by using e.g. `cd zulip && ./tools/provision.py`, and then running the individual subcommands that failed.
 Once you've resolved the problem, you can rerun `tools/provision.py` to proceed; the provisioning system is designed